 Don't worry about trying to follow along with the code, I'll include a complete example at the very end.
 For now just try to understand what all of the CSS attributes do.
 Let's see what we did here:

-2. list-style-type and list-style both do the same thing, they simply remove the little dot that preceeds the list items.
-We also set the padding to 0, otherwise we'd be left with a list that has an indent on the left side.
+both do the same thing, they simply remove the little dot that preceeds the list items.
+We also set thepadding

-4. As for the individual list items we'll also add a border, and give them margins on the top and bottom to space them out a bit.
-We also want the text inside of them to be centered which can be achieved with the text-align attribute.
+which sets the top and bottom vertical margin of the list to 0, and centers the element horizontally on the page as the margins will be equal on both sides with respect to the containing div. - As for the individual list items we'll also add a border, and give them margins on the top and bottom to space them out a bit.
+We also want the text inside of them to be centered which can be achieved with the

-5. As for the div that contains the list itself we want to give it a little bit of padding so that the list items don't touch the outer border.
+attribute. - As for the div that contains the list itself we want to give it a little bit of padding so that the list items don't touch the outer border.

 With all of this in place we'd end up with a list that would look as follows: